Boston, MAPhone: 617-523-7900

 Following fellowship, Dr. Dohlman joined the faculty at Harvard Medical School and Mass.
 Eye and Ear as an NIH-funded clinician scientist, caring for patients and conducting basic science and clinical research in the areas of corneal immunology and inflammation, corneal fibrosis/scarring and ocular surface disease.

-Massachusetts Eye and Ear
+Mass.
+Eye and Ear

-243 Charles Street
+243 Charles St.

-Boston, MA 02114 - 3002
+Boston, MA 02114

-- MD, UMASS School of Medicine
+- MD, UMass Memorial Medical School

-- Residency, New York Presbyterian Weill Cornell
+- Residency, New York Presbyterian Hospital

 Dr. Dohlman is a clinician scientist who specializes in the diagnosis and management of corneal disease.
 He conducts basic science research investigating the immunoinflammatory mechanisms underlying corneal transplantation rejection and corneal fibrosis/scarring, with an over-arching goal of bringing insights from this work to clinical practice.
-Dr. Dohlman's clinical research focuses on advancing our understanding of corneal transplantation rejection, ocular surface disease, and corneal opacity in order to identify and develop novel therapeutic strategies for these conditions
+Dr. Dohlman's clinical research focuses on advancing our understanding of corneal transplantation rejection, ocular surface disease, and corneal opacity in order to identify and develop novel therapeutic strategies for these conditions.

 1. Singh RB, Zhu S, Yung A, Dohlman TH, Dana R, Yin J. Efficacy of cyanoacrylate tissue adhesive in the management of corneal thinning and perforation due to microbial keratitis.
 Ocul Surf.
 2020 Aug 19.